RILAB/bis101/lecture06.md

 prob A1 from parent2  | p\*p+F\*p | p\*(1-p)\*(1-F)
 prob A2 from parent2  | (1-p)\*p\*(1-F) | (1-p)\*(1-p)F\*(1-p)

+-->

-#### LD
+## LD

 We've looked at single loci, and multiple loci with recombination.

-Linkage
+What is LD

+- LD is nonrandom association of alleles at two loci -- if nonrandom assoc., loci are "in LD"
+- LD ≠ linkage -- can have LD even if far apart or on different chromosomes
-- what is linkage?
+- what is linkage ???
-- leads to nonrandom assoc. called LD
 - show phase A_B / a_b and ask:
 	- will I ever see a_B <strong style="font-size: 150%; color: red;">?</strong> yes
 	- will A_B be more common in population or A_b <strong style="font-size: 150%; color: red;">?</strong> (first)

 Why care?

-- mapping
+- mapping (usually don't sample REAL cause, but sample marker nearby)
 - for mutations in complex traits, most important feature of genome
 - history: demography, structure, selection

-What is LD?

-- nonrandom association of alleles at two loci -- if nonrandom assoc., loci are "in LD"
-- NOT same as linkage. can have LD even if unlinked or far apart

-######Unlinked loci
+#### Unlinked loci

-- haplotype  (define?): combination of alleles at multiple loci along a stretch of chromosomes
+**haplotype**  (define?): combination of alleles at multiple loci along a stretch of chromosomes

-for two biallelic loci unlinked 4 gametes (which?):
+for two biallelic loci unlinked 4 gametes (phase!):

 - Ab AB ab AB
 - locus 1: A and a w/ freqs p_A and (1-p_A)
 - locus 2: B and b w/ freqs p_B and (1-p_B)

-Table: freqs of gametic haps if unlinked
+Table: freqs of gametic haps if unlinked <strong style="font-size: 150%; color: red;">?</strong>

+(make sure class doesn't say 1:1:1:1)!

 Hap | Exp. freq.
 --- | ---